Why suppliers should join a business network

 Like many organisations, they are moving to more efficient, standardised ways of communicating and transacting with their suppliers using electronic methods.
 They are now in the process of creating their digital business network and implementing a new way of interacting with all of their suppliers.

 Why they’re doing it

 They are making this transition because it will greatly streamline many of their internal processes, reduce costs and eliminate non-value-added activity.
 They know it will also make it easier for them to do business with, enhance mutual collaboration and strengthen your relationship.

 What they want you to do

-They need your participation in order to realize the benefits to both you and them.
+They need your participation in order to realise the benefits to both you and them.
 Getting started in a business network, such as The Business Network from Proactis, is simple.